Non-stop flights to Rome (Fiumicino) (FCO)

 Flights from Tanzania to Rome (Fiumicino)

-In Tanzania, the only airport that has a direct connection to Rome (Fiumicino) is Zanzibar.
-From Zanzibar, direct flights are offered by Neos.
-This route is recently announced though, and not operational yet.
-It will start in March 2021.
+In Thailand, the only airport that has a direct connection to Rome (Fiumicino) is Bangkok.
+From Bangkok, direct flights are offered by ITA Airways (Star Alliance).
+This route is not operational yet but will start in July.

 Flights from Tunisia to Rome (Fiumicino)